 Show me how to make God understand?

-and maybe than he will listen to the words I say!
+maybe then he will listen to the words I say!

-Mommy can you share them beautiful and sweet words before you say good-bye.
+Mommy, please share beautiful words before you say good-bye.

-I thank you for the shoes, you showed me how to tie.
+I thank you for the shoes I've grown to love and tie

 Now who's gonna take care of me when I'm feeling blue?

-Like them days you defended me, no matter the trouble I was in.
+Defended me, no matter the trouble I will put myself in.

-You also taught me, how to face away from fear.
+You also taught me, how to face my fears away

 Now how am I going to find my way home?

-Are you still going to whisper them words that says, "I'M NOT ALONE!"
+Are you still going to whisper words, saying "I'M NOT ALONE!"

 Mommy why is everyone offering their sympathy?

-Nothing compares to the way your heart was supportive when it came to me.
+No one compares to your supportive heart when it came to me.

-All I can offer is what's in me.
+All I can offer is what is in me.

-The place you always spoke of when it came to Amazing Grace.
+The place you spoke of when it came to Amazing Grace.